The person at the center of this case

 Remarks: The woman had a partial dental plate and reconstructed porcelain teeth.
 She wore Cherokee brand denim stretch pants (12A), Jolie Intimates beige panties (M), white socks, and had red plastic fingernails.

-Skeletal remains of a female found in a sealed chimney at an apartment complex in Dorchester, Massachusetts.
-The chimney had been used as an incinerator in the 1960s and was blocked by an air conditioning unit.
+Skeletal remains of unidentified female found in sealed chimney at apartment complex in Dorchester, Massachusetts.
+Chimney had been out of commission since 1960s and was blocked by air conditioning unit.